 Edith Covensky

-Covensky has published 34 books of poetry since 1985.
-Her poetry has been translated (from the original Hebrew) into English, Romanian, Arabic, French, and Spanish.
-She is editor of Pseifas, an Israeli literary Journal dedicated to classical and Hebrew poetry.
-Her first issue appeared in 2006.
+Covensky has published 36 books of poetry since 1985.
+Her poetry has been translated (from the original Hebrew) into English, Romanian, Arabic, French and Spanish.
+She is the editor of Pseifas, an Israeli literary Journal dedicated to classical and modern Hebrew poetry.
+Her articles have appeared in Israel and Canada.
+Covensky is proud to teach at Wayne State University in the Near East area.
+She teaches the Modern Hebrew Language, Women Poets of the Middle East, Israeli Culture: A Pluralistic Perspective, Film of the Middle East and an immigration course: New Soil, Old Roots: The Immigration Experience.

 Covensky teaches Hebrew and Israeli studies at Wayne State University, including Israeli film.
-She serves on the committee of the Annual Jewish Film Festival of Metro Detroit with a branch in West Bloomfield.
-She writes film reviews for the Festival.
-She is married to Harvey Covensky, Attorney, and has two children, Jeffrey and Laurice, also attorneys.
-Her grandchildren are Aden and Ainsley of San-Diego, California.
+She serves on the committee of the Annual Jewish Film Festival of Metro Detroit, which has a branch in West Bloomfield and writes film reviews for the Festival.
+She is married to Harvey Covensky, an Attorney, and has two children, Jeffrey and Laurice, who are also attorneys.
+Her grandchildren are Aden and Ainsley of San Diego, California.

 Research interest(s)/area of expertise

-Modern Israeli Poetry from the latter half of the 19th century to the present.
-Her area of expertise is contemporary Israeli poetry.
-Her numerous poetic manifests appear through her poetry in such books as: Poetics, Synesis, Variations on a Theme of Albert Camus, Testimony, On the Border of Water, Life as Fiction, Portrait of a Poet, published in Hebrew in Israel, and in English, in the United States.
-Identifications, a book of poems publised in Romanian translated by Menachem Faleck.
-The book Genesis published in Spanish by Leviathan publishers in Argentina, 2019.
-Covensky's book entitled: A Simple Woman is forthcoming.
+Her area of expertise is contemporary Israeli poetry, from the latter half of the 19th century to the present.
+Her numerous poetic manifests appear in her poetry in books such as Poetics, Synesis, Variations on a Theme of Albert Camus, Testimony, On the Border of Water, Life as Fiction and Portrait of a Poet, published in Hebrew in Israel and English in the United States.
+Identifications is a book of poems published in Romanian and translated by Menachem Faleck.
+The book Genesis was published in Spanish by Leviathan Publishers in Argentina in 2019.
+Covensky is working on a new book entitled Bistro 77.

-Covensky is interested in Hebrew/Israeli film from Yaakov Ben Dov (seconf decade of the 20th century), to the present, and has expanded her interest to other films in the Middle East, notably, from Jordan, Lebanon, Iraq and Saudi Arabia.
-She is also on the Committee of the Jewish Film Festival in Metro Detroit and Ann Arbor.
+Covensky's interest in Hebrew/Israeli film spans from Yaakov Ben Dov (second decade of the 20th century) to the present, and she has extended her passion to other films in the Middle East, notably from Jordan, Lebanon, Iraq and Saudi Arabia.
+Beyond the Israeli context, her diverse film interests reflect her broad knowledge and deep understanding of the region's cinematic landscape.
+Covensky consistently receives voluntary teaching evaluations and thank you notes from her students, which are a testament to her inspiring commitment.

 Research